Microchip-MPLAB-Harmony/wireless_ble/docs/GUID-DF06C6C6-CB2F-45BD-A6DB-9E160D95705C.md

 Read the value of Supported New Alert Category.

-Application must call this API after starting BLE Alert Notification Client procedure.
+Application must call this API after the BLE Alert Notification Client procedure has been initiated.

 ## Parameters